Dietary fibre: Importance of fibre in Diet for Bodybuilding

 - Diarrhoea: To avail the health benefits of dietary fibres, you increase the consumption of the fibre too suddenly and you end up with diarrhoea.
 Not letting your body properly adjust to the increased dose of fibre, it will increase the excretion speed of the ingested food and you end up to the situation of diarrhoea.
 Go slow and let your body adapt the intake first.

-- Cramping: The fibre is not designed to be broken down by the body and hence if you eat too much fibre, your food digestion can go slow or even come to a halt.
-This situation leads to discomfort in your gut and cramping occurs.
+- Cramping: The fibre is not broken down by the body.
+And, if you eat too much fibre, your food digestion can go slow or even come to a halt.
+This situation leads to bloating in your gut and cramping occurs.

 Timing is the key to your goal: How to incorporate high Fibre rich foods in your diet?

 Knowing all the basics of dietary fibre, you need to incorporate high fibre rich foods in your meals.
 Also, you can maximise the health benefits of the dietary fibre by planning them properly with your meals.
 It is good if you know the best time to eat fibre.
 Let us constitute some of the important notes here.

 - Eating fibre between two consecutive meals will reap more health benefits as you give a proper time for your digestive system to act smartly.
 It is always a good idea to evenly space your meals.